horchi/linux-homectld/README.md

 To enable the install some of the provided service configurations enable it by setting 'WOMO = 1' in Make.user in the projects (source) root directory of the homectld.
+`make config` edits Make.user interactively (switches and personalization, needs `apt install dialog`), the possible settings and their defaults are in Make.user.template.

 # if you use this 'server' for IP masquerading and/or as firewall or like to use openvpn